 - 15 fresh mint leaves, peppermint, or spearmint

 - Optional: 2 tsp sugar (or honey; start with about 1 tsp per cup and add more as desired)

 - Optional: lemon juice

-- Gather ingredients and bring a small pot of water to a rolling boil.
+- Bring 2 cups of water to a rolling boil.

 - Remove from heat and add mint leaves.